zpalmtree/r34-downloader/README.md

 # rule34-paheal-downloader
 A program to download all the images of a given tag from https://rule34.paheal.net [Warning - Not Safe For Work]

-Comes with both a GUI and a CMD version.

 The website has a one request a second limit, thus users with fast internet connections won't max out their bandwidth.

 ![Screenshot of program](r34downloader.png?raw=true "Screenshot of program")

-GUI is being remade with QT Quick / QML.
-The current UI looks nicer, and will hopefully build on windows without too much issue.

-Currently only search is functional.
-Use the master branch right now.

 ## Installation: